Animal Law Clinic

 ALC students conduct research, represent clients, work on clinic projects, and with attorneys outside the clinic to develop the field of animal law and encourage consideration of the interests of animals in legal decision making.
 Their work includes research, transactional work, litigation, and strategic planning.
 Where possible, students also shadow local lawyers, work with lawyer partners around the country, observe legal proceedings, and conduct field work to better understand the problems facing animals.

-The ALC hopes to collaborate with the other clinics at Lewis & Clark to enhance the work of the clinics and the experiences available to the students.
-In furtherance of this goal, the ALC is working with the Small Business Legal Clinic on a project to form a tax-exempt non-profit organization for a client whose mission is to stop the slaughter of chimpanzees in Cameroon as part of that country’s bushmeat trade.
-The ALC is exploring the potential of working with the Pacific Environmental Advocacy Center on factory farms and with the International Environmental Law Project regarding the regulations of dolphins in petting pools.
+The Animal Law Clinic is working with the Small Business Legal Clinic on a project to form a tax-exempt non-profit organization for a client whose mission is to stop the slaughter of chimpanzees in Cameroon as part of that country’s bushmeat trade.

-- Animal Law Clinic Report to ODA: T he Animal Law Clinic was asked to evaluate the Oregon Department of Agriculture’s (ODA) handling of the state’s National Pollutant Discharge Elimination System (NPDES) program with respect to Concentrated Animal Feeding Operations (CAFOs).
-The Clinic wrote this report as a result of the research and analysis it conducted into this issue.
+- Animal Law Clinic Report to ODA: The Animal Law Clinic was asked to evaluate the Oregon Department of Agriculture’s (ODA) handling of the state’s National Pollutant Discharge Elimination System (NPDES) program with respect to Concentrated Animal Feeding Operations (CAFOs).
+The ALC wrote this report as a result of the research and analysis it conducted into this issue.